The .club Club

 #

-So that was high-level overview of how all struggling companies are unique.
+So that was a high-level overview of how all struggling companies are unique.
 But they’re also all the same.
 I’ve spent many nights pondering the mistakes these places have made, and I’d like to inflict my observations on you now.

 #